 34. Tom Cruise in Risky Business

-If you don’t mind going pantsless for the evening, you probably already have everything you need to go as Tom Cruise in Risky Business.
+If you don't mind going pantsless for the evening, you probably already have everything you need to go as Tom Cruise in Risky Business.
 Ladies can do this one, too!
-Get the Lauren Conrad tutorial, then practice your slide.
+Either way, you'll need to practice your slide.

 35. Walter White

 Here's another pantsless one—but at least you get to wear shoes with it!

 36. Rocky Balboa

 Why are all the guys' costumes so comfortable?!
 Spend the evening in your sweats with this Rocky Balboa costume guide from Almost Makes Perfect.

 Unisex DIY Costumes

 Recreate those adorable Despicable Me characters with a bright yellow t-shirt or tank top, high-waisted jean shorts, suspenders and goggles.

 Literally anyone can wear a banana costume and get away with it!
 Get the tutorial on Studio DIY.